Chàm Islands: Geography

 The Chàm island group is a lower extension in SE of the granite block named Bạch Mã-Hải Vân-Sơn Trà, belonging to the Hải Vân complex of early Triassic age, mainly composed of biotite granite and two-mica granites.

 The agglomeration of the one large island surrounded by seven small islands cover a sea area of 15 km2; located in South China Sea, 16 km from the coast and 19 km to the east of Hội An ancient town.

-The largest island, circular in shape, has an area of 1317 ha with an average altitude of 500 m.
+Hòn Lao, the largest island, circular in shape, has an area of 1317 ha with an average altitude of 500 m.
 The is a 517 m-high peak in the centre of the island and another peak 326 m high at the western end.
 There are two fishing villages on this largest island: Bãi Làng, with docking piers, and the smaller Bãi Hương.
 Bãi Chồng Beach is the most notable beach on the island.
 The islands act as a defensive wall for Hội An ancient town.

 Seafarers were attracted to these ancient islands for favourable anchorage facilities off Bãi Làng village on Hòn Lao island, where a freshwater supply could also be found.
 This is corroborated by early Chinese charts from 700 AD.

 The islands are accessible by a three-hour canoe journey, or by speed boats in about half an hour from the nearest mainland point.